 Cantaloupe Plant Care

-While the plants are growing, blooming, and setting fruit, they need two gallons of water per week.
-Watering in the morning is preferred to allow leaves to dry off in the afternoon so that they do not develop fungus or mildew.
+Ensuring that your cantaloupe plant gets the right amount of water at the right time is one of the most important things for a healthy crop.
+While the plants are growing, blooming, and setting fruit, they need roughly 2 gallons of water per week.
+Watering in the morning is preferred to allow leaves to dry off in the afternoon.
 As the fruit grows, taper the watering.
-Hot, dry conditions produce the sweetest melons.
+Hot, dry conditions in the final stages of maturation produce the sweetest melons.

 Temperature and Humidity